andreasimonetto/lsfmonacct/README.md

 * Follow compilation and installation instructions

-For the last prerequisite (only for monitoring_update) you need to create a JSON file with the HEP performance information of your hosts, called `.hostsinfo.json`, having the following format:
+For the last prerequisite (only for monitoring_update) you need to create a JSON file with the HEP performance information of your LSF hosts, called `.hostsinfo.json` and having the following format:

     {
         "host1": { "ncores": host1_cores_number, "hs06": host1_total_hepspec06, "nslots": host1_lsf_slots },